-Fine Arts: The Peck School of the Arts hosts a large number of theater and music related events on campus, particularly around the Fine Arts building.
+Fine Arts: The Peck School of the Arts hosts a large number of theater and music related events on campus, particularly around the Theater Building and the Zelazo Center.
 Many of them are very inexpensive, or even free for students.

 For more information

 For information on Graduate School rules and regulations, see the Graduate Student Academic Policies and Procedures page.
 This information is the place to go for official information on Graduate School dates and deadlines, academic policy and procedures, and degree requirements imposed by the Graduate School.